Rating: 1.5/5 Stars (One and a half star)

 Cinema has evolved to the level where we are now more focused on showing the realistic view of our world and society.
 The movie Love Games tries to do that.
 Does the movie achieve it?
 Let’s see.

-Love Games entails today’s metro city life of high class society and what all goes on behind their luxurious walls.
+Love Games entails today’s metro city life of high-class society and what all goes on behind their luxurious walls.
 Ramona (Patralekha) is a rich young widow whose husband has recently died.
-Ramona is a sex addict and highly obsessive about Sam Saxena (Gaurav Arora), a son of a big businessman.
-Ramona & Sam are sex buddies.
+Ramona is highly obsessive about Sam Saxena (Gaurav Arora), a son of a big businessman.
+Ramona & Sam are fling-partners.
 But, there’s a catch.
-Ramona is lustful about Sam and she is short tempered and aggressive.
+Ramona is lustful about Sam and she is short-tempered and aggressive.

 On the other hand, Sam enjoys the casual physical relationship with Ramona but inside he is greatly depressed.
 Out of that depression, he frequently tries to harm himself.
-To overcome this problem, Ramona comes up with an idea of Love Games, wherein these two spot the happy couple from the parties and compete with each other as to who sleeps with the opposite sex of that couple first.
+To overcome this problem, Ramona comes up with an idea of Love Games, wherein these two spot the happy couple from the parties and compete with each other as to who sleeps with the opposite gender of that couple first.
 That’s it, that’s how the game starts.
-Having sex as a sport!
+Making out a sport!

 Love Games Review: Script Analysis

 I liked the concept of the story.
-The Bhatt camp regularly comes up with such bold themes, portraying the reality of sex and extra-marital affairs.
+The Bhatt camp regularly comes up with such bold themes, portraying the reality of physical relationships and extra-marital affairs.
 The idea of Love Games originating from the young upper class buddies seems believable and interesting.

 But, there are lots of flaws as the story matures.
 The romantic inception between Sam and Alisha is quite dramatic.
 The story gets a good grip after Ramona gets to know about their love affair.
 Throughout the movie, the treatment given to the character of Alisha is very contrasting and hence not convincing.